koopjs/koop/packages/koop-core/README.md

 # koop
-## Turn GeoJSON into FeatureServices
+## Turn data into FeatureServices

-Koop provides a flexible server for exposing 3rd party data sources (APIs) as both Feature Services and other data formats.
+Koop provides a flexible server for exposing 3rd party data sources (APIs) as both Feature Services and other data formats (GeoJSON).
 This project is meant to provide a simple / plugable platform for experimenting with various data within the ArcGIS platform.
 Koop aims to provide a platform for accessing any API and making it easy to consume within the realm of Esri's geospatial web products.

 ## Architecture